 The only treatment with a higher success rate than COH/IUI is in vitro fertilization (IVF).
 In vitro fertilization usually is not a covered benefit, and Kaiser Permanente in Southern California does not operate any embryology laboratory necessary for in vitro fertilization.
 In a rare circumstance, when a plan member does have IVF coverage, Kaiser Permanente will contract and pay an outside fertility clinic to perform in-vitro fertilization.

-The fertility treatments are limited to patients under 43 years of age and there is a maximum of six fertility treatments cycles.
-After a successful birth the patient restarts the cycle count and can pursue additional fertility treatments.
+Fertility treatments are limited to patients under 43 years of age, and there is a limit of six fertility treatment cycles.
+After a successful birth, the patient restarts the cycle count and can pursue additional fertility treatments.
 Due to the high number of patients, a patient will typically see more than one medical provider per treatment cycle.
-Intrauterine inseminations are typically performed during the week and on Saturdays.
+Intrauterine inseminations are usually performed during the week and on Saturdays.

 Egg Freezing for medical indications is a covered Kaiser Permanente benefit since 2020.
 If the patient is diagnosed with cancer and will undergo cytotoxic treatments, egg freezing is a mandatory benefit.
 Social egg freezing with no medical indication is not covered.

 Another exception our employees of Kaiser Permanente will have additional fertility coverage purchased through the human resources department.
 Employees of Kaiser can utilize the health plan services for in vitro fertilization.
 Physician partners have unlimited fertility benefits, including in vitro fertilization administered by Meritain insurance.

 Dr. Jovanovic has extensive experience in navigating the Kaiser Permanente health services benefits given his association with Kaiser Woodland Hills.